Energy harvesting will reduce the constant battery replacements in IoT sensors, benefitting maintenance engineers and future generations alike.

 However, for a significant proportion of the day, the sun is below the horizon.
 And even during daylight hours, the difference between a cloudless summer day and an overcast winter one is dramatic.
 Depending on the latitude, clouds might reduce solar output by as much as 75 percent.

 To smooth out this variability, today's designs typically include an energy reservoir such as a rechargeable Li-Poly battery or a supercapacitor.
 The sensor draws power directly from this reservoir, ensuring a clean and uninterrupted supply while the energy harvester continuously tops the reservoir up.
 Of course, this means manufacturing and disposal of a battery or supercapacitor.
 Still, energy harvesting extends the cell's life to match that of the sensor, eliminating constant replacement and cutting the environmental impact.

 Cellular IoT built for energy harvesting

 Even with an energy reservoir, managing the harvested energy while ensuring high sensor availability is not trivial.
 It demands power management ICs (PMICs) customized for energy harvesting devices.
 PMICs that stabilize the sustainable energy source play a significant part in making harvesting IoT applications viable.

-However, the energy-harvesting implementation may put some restrictions on the application's duty cycle, which must be carefully considered at the design phase.
+However, the energy-harvesting implementation may restrict the application's duty cycle, which must be carefully considered during the design phase.
 Fortunately, the flexibility built into Nordic products makes it easy to customize the trade-off between duty cycle, throughput, and battery life.

-Today's combination of energy harvesting and a battery is a good start towards sustainability and is already making its way into commercial products.
-But continued development could see every IoT device completely battery-free.
+Today's combination of energy harvesting and a battery is a good start toward sustainability and is already making its way into commercial products.
+But continued development could see every wireless and cellular IoT device completely battery-free.

-That will make energy harvesting a significant contributor towards ensuring a sustainable IoT.
-That's good news for not only maintenance technicians across the world but also the planet's future generations.
+That will make energy harvesting a significant contributor towards ensuring a sustainable cellular IoT and wireless future.
+That's good news for not only maintenance technicians worldwide but also the planet's future generations.